 3) It gives you a list to go back to whenever you are beating yourself up about something....
 Next time you can say, "Ok, well I might not be in the Olympics tomorrow but I CAN DRAW perfect Olympic circles" (I always envied those teachers that drew perfect circles!)

 Even small items on this list can shine light on some of your special abilities.
 This is what makes YOU unique and valuable.
 They are traits to be celebrated!
 You are giving attention to wonderful things about yourself instead of the endless loop of negative self talk.
-In order for others to love you and
+In order for others to love you and in order to heal you MUST love yourself.

 2) Write down 15 Things/People you are Grateful for